On the Radar

-An issue brief by Mildred E. Warner of Cornell University, part of the Planning Across Generations Project in the Department of City and Regional Planning at Cornell University.
-The issue briefs in this series outline key points on how planners can successfully adopt multigenerational planning to expand choices for families, increase the independence of people of all ages and create stronger communities across the U.S.
+An issue brief that is part of the Planning Across Generations Project in the Department of City and Regional Planning at Cornell University.
+The briefs in this series outline key points on how planners can successfully adopt multigenerational planning to expand choices for families, increase the independence of people of all ages, and create stronger communities.

-Grantmakers In Aging explains its Community AGEnda: Improving America for All Ages, designed to accelerate the work of five age-friendly projects.
-Community AGEnda seeks to inspire aging professionals, funders, planners, nonprofits, developers, and people of all ages in joining or starting a project to make their own community more age-friendly.
+Grantmakers in Aging explains its Community AGEnda: Improving America for All Ages, designed to accelerate the work of five age-friendly projects.

-Aging in place has the potential to benefit not only older adults, but also their families, their communities, and their governments.
-The goal of this report is to identify an initial list of indicators that can be measured using information that is readily available to local governments, providing a low-cost way for cities and towns to begin to examine the needs of their aging population.
+A report from Met Life that identifies an initial list of indicators that can be measured using information readily available to local governments, providing a low-cost way for cities and towns to begin to examine the needs of their aging population.

-This guide has been created to provide guidance for those at the local level - community leaders, residents, students and more — to identify new ways to address community challenges, implement programs that enhance lives across all generations and create a livable and positive environment for community members.
+A guide from Met Life designed to provide guidance for those at the local level to identify new ways to implement programs that enhance lives across all generations and create a livable and positive environment for community members.

-This publication introduces private philanthropies and local, state, and federal funders to this new, transformative way of thinking about aging and community development.
-In it, we survey the current state of the age-friendly community movement, showcase notable examples, and demonstrate how urban, suburban, exurban, and rural communities can get started or advance their work.
+This publication introduces private philanthropies and local, state, and federal funders to a new, transformative way of thinking about aging and community development.
 A searchable database of age-friendly programs across America, a curated collection of implementation tools, and other resources are also available at www.giaging.org/programs-events/community-agenda.

-A report from the Center for Housing Policy explores the effects of this coming demographic change on the demand for housing, the challenge of providing meaningful housing choices for older adults of all incomes, and the policies that could help communities across the country respond to the dual challenges of providing older adults with affordable housing and adequate services.
+A report from the Center for Housing Policy explores the effects of the coming demographic change on the demand for housing and policies that could help communities respond to the dual challenges of providing older adults with affordable housing and adequate services.

 Planning for Multi-Generational Communities